bitstarr/slide-roll/readme.md

 # `<slide-roll>`

-Simple (non interactive) slide show.
+Simple (now interactive) slide show.
 You know these things designers use to prevent bloodsheds in management meetings…

 It provides basic functionality, by moving through the slides in a given interval.
 No separate dependencies, only modern CSS and little JavaScrip logic.